What accessible content is

 What content needs to be made accessible

-Anyone who creates or commissions content for our websites must make sure it's accessible.
-This includes internal services only used by employees.
+Anyone who creates or commissions content for our websites is legally responsible for making sure it's accessible.

 By content, we mean: